robmosys-tum/PapPercComp/gestures_recognition/README.md

 5. Build ROS2/papyrus components

+Build ROS2 nodes from the <gestures_recognition_root_folder>/src/papyrus folder:

 ``cd ../src/papyrus/``

 ``colcon build --symlink-install``

 ## Running

-6. Run alltogether, in run.sh you can change between single or multi-hand tracking and input from the camera or video files
+6. Go back to the project root folder and run alltogether.
+In run.sh you can change between single or multi-hand tracking and input from the camera or video files by uncommenting the respective command.
+If you chose to test with the provided videos, please don't forget to change the path of the video.

-`` cd ../..``
+`` cd <gestures_recognition_root_folder>``

 ``./run.sh ``